How Did TheMHS Conference Begin?

 The Awards have continued each year and are now funded by both the Australian and New Zealand Governments.
 TheMHS Awards are currently given out under the categories of: Exceptional Contribution, Services to Mental Health, Media Reporting and most recently, Research.
 For more information on current Awards and prizes, go to Awards section.

-TheMHS Learning Network celebrates its 27th annual conference in Sydney, Australia, from 30 August 2017-1 September 2017.
+TheMHS Learning Network celebrates its 29th annual conference in Brisbane, Australia, from 27-30 August 2019.
 Over 1,000 delegates will attend, making it the largest and most inclusive mental health conference in Australasia.

 These events continue to enable people in the Australasian mental health sector to broaden their connections, hear the latest developments from around the world, and participate together to keep improving mental health services.